-- What can we learn from the government and media about the current security climate, or about recent terrorist activities?
-(Visit www.cpni.gov.uk or refer to the Useful Contacts section at the back of this booklet). - Is there anything about the location of your premises, its visitors, occupiers and staff, or your activities such as a particular film or performance that would attract a terrorist attack? - Is there an association with high profile individuals or organisations which might be terrorist targets? - Do you have procedures in place and available for deployment on occasions when VIPs attend your premises? - Could collateral damage occur from an attack on, or another incident to a high risk neighbour? - What can your local Police Service tell you about crime and other problems in your area? - Is there any aspect of your business or activities that terrorists might wish to exploit to aid their work, e.g. plans, technical expertise or unauthorised access? - Do you communicate information about the threat and response levels to your staff?
+- What can be learnt from the government and media about the current security climate, or about recent terrorist activities?
+[Visit the MI5 website www.mi5.gov.uk.] - Is there anything about your site or operation, staff or activities that would particularly attract a terrorist attack? - Is there an association with high profile individuals or organisations which might be terrorist targets? - Do you have procedures in place and security measures available for deployment, if VIPs attend or utilize your site? - Does your location mean that you may suffer business disruption from an attack or other incident to a high risk neighbour? - What can your local Police Service tell you about crime and other problems in your area? - Is there any aspect of your business or activities that terrorists might wish to exploit to aid their work, e.g. plans, technical expertise or unauthorised access? - Do you communicate the threat to your staff?

-Step Two: Decide what you need to protect and identify the vulnerabilities.
+Step Two: Decide what you need to protect and identify your vulnerabilities